 Future students

 A software engineer's work is not entirely technical.
-Software engineering projects tend to involve large numbers of people.
-So software engineers must be able to work well in teams.
+Software engineering projects tend to be large, so software engineers must be able to work well in teams.
 They may also have to interact with specialists from other disciplines, who may have varied levels of software expertise.
 This work calls for strong communication, business, and reasoning skills.

 Software Engineering at Waterloo

 Waterloo's Software Engineering degree program builds on the Universities' strengths in Computer Science and Engineering.
-Your studies will not only include a solid foundation in mathematics, science, engineering, and computer science, but will also cover fundamental concepts of the software development process, project management, and proper technical documentation.
+Your studies will not only include a solid foundation in mathematics, science, engineering, and computer science, but will also cover fundamental concepts of the software development process, project management, and technical documentation.
 You'll apply these techniques to create and maintain complex software systems, in areas such as telecommunications, computer graphics, scientific computing, and financial systems.
-Because software engineering projects tend to involve large numbers of people, much of your work will involve teamwork.
+Because software engineering projects tend to be large, much of your work will involve teamwork.
 This experience will help you to develop strong communication, interpersonal, and reasoning skills.

 The program produces graduates who are capable of developing high-quality software systems.
 It emphasizes: